 The 24th of November is a very significant date in the history of science.
 On this date an event took place that would contribute to a major change in the way humanity viewed the world and its place in it.
 On this day in 1639 the British astronomers Jeremiah Horrocks and William Crabtree became the first observers to record a transit of Venus. *

 If people list the supposedly great astronomers who made major contribution to the evolution of astronomy in the 17th century they almost never mention Horrocks but they should.
 Born in 1618 in Toxteth Park, now part of Liverpool, Horrocks he went up to Emmanuel College Cambridge in 1632.
-Whilst in Cambridge he became interested in astronomy and because the mathematical sciences where not taught at that time he acquired the astronomical text of the age and taught himself mathematics and astronomy.
+Whilst in Cambridge he became interested in astronomy and because the mathematical sciences where not taught at that time he acquired the astronomical texts of the age and taught himself mathematics and astronomy.
 Wanting to acquire the most modern astronomical tables he obtained a copy of those of Philip Landsberge but soon determined that they were inaccurate.
 Looking for better tables he came across the then still relatively unknown Rudolphine Tables calculated by Johannes Kepler from the data collected by Tycho Brahe.
-Realising that these were far superior to Landsberge’s Horrocks became and convinced Keplerian and later with Crabtree and William Gascoigne, who introduced the cross-hairs into the telescope ocular, he formed a group calling themselves “Nos Keplari” dedicated to propagating the elliptical astronomy.
+Realising that these were far superior to Landsberge’s Horrocks became a convinced Keplerian and later with Crabtree and William Gascoigne, who introduced the cross-hairs into the telescope ocular, he formed a group calling themselves “Nos Keplari” dedicated to propagating the elliptical astronomy.

 However even Kepler’s calculations were far from perfect and Horrocks, still a teenager, set about correcting errors in the Rudolphine Tables.
 He realised that Kepler had made an error in his calculation of the orbit of Venus and that there would be a second transit of Venus in 1639 eight years after the one predicted by Kepler for 1631.
 Having left Cambridge in 1635 Horrocks was installed as a private tutor to the Stone family in Much Hoole in Lancashire and it was here that he made the first ever observation of a transit of Venus.
 This proved that Venus like Mercury, whose transit had been observed by Pierre Gassendi in 1631, orbited the Sun and not the Earth a highly significant step on the way to the acceptance of heliocentricity.